Lionel-D/nestor-ai/README.md

 - create your `.env.local` based on `.env` and set values for your local environment.
 - `composer install` to get the framework dependencies.
 - `php bin/console doctrine:database:create` to create database.
+- `yarn install` to get the assets pipeline dependencies.

 ---